ahmadkhoja/BlogExercise/README.md

 Congratulations!
 You created a full Blog.

-## Optionals

-For those who want to have more fun, here are some additional tasks you might find interesting.

-#### Read More
+## Read More

 Only display the first 3 words of each post on the `index.ejs` page and give the option for the user to read full post on another page `read.ejs`.
 Use *`split()`*, *`slice()`* and *`join()`* functions.

+## Optional

+For those who want to have more fun, here are some additional tasks you might find interesting.

 #### Pagination